dmidk/danradocs/danra-book/docs/parameters.md

 <details>
 <summary>Pressure Levels</summary>

+## Pressure level parameters

+Pressure level refers to parameters that are defined at specific pressure levels in the atmosphere.
 ### Available pressure levels (hPa)

 1000, 950, 925, 900, 850, 800, 700, 600, 500, 400, 300, 250, 200, 100